 SEX THERAPY IS FOR EVERYONE

 There is no one typical sex therapy client.
-Sex therapy is for couples in long-term relationships, new couples, and people who are currently not in a relationship.
+Sex is about the body and mind, our histories, and our relationship to ourselves.
 Depending on your concern, therapy will likely include a combination of education, unpacking the elements at play during session, and exercises to do at home.
-If you are experiencing challenges or have hopes to impact your relationship to your body or to those of others, sex therapy can help.
+If you are experiencing challenges or have hopes to impact your relationship to yourself, your body, or to those of others, sex therapy can help.